-The number of deaths from ingesting lethal substances prescribed under Oregon’s Death With Dignity Act reached 168 in 2018 continuing a steady rise since 1998, the first full year of the Act’s operation when 16 people died under its provisions.
-Assisted suicide accounted for 1 in 213 deaths of persons aged 18 or more in Oregon in 2018.
+The number of deaths from ingesting lethal substances prescribed under Oregon’s Death With Dignity Act reached 188 in 2019 continuing a steady rise since 1998, the first full year of the Act’s operation when 16 people died under its provisions.
+Assisted suicide accounted for 1 in 200 deaths of persons in Oregon in 2018.

 Pain is not a major issue but “being a burden” is

 The Oregon annual reports indicate that pain is not a major issue for those requesting physician assisted suicide.
-Only one in four (25.7%) of those who died from ingesting a lethal dose of medication in 2018 mentioned a concern about pain control (they were not necessarily experiencing pain) as a reason for requesting assisted suicide.
+Just over one in four (26.6%) of those who have died from ingesting a lethal dose of medication since 1997 mentioned a concern about pain control (they were not necessarily experiencing pain) as a reason for requesting assisted suicide.

-However, more one out of two people (54.16%) cited concerns about being a “Burden on family, friends/caregivers”.
+However, in 2019 nearly six out of ten (59%) cited concerns about being a “Burden on family, friends/caregivers”.

 Mental health: No adequate screening